Difference Between Synchronous and Asynchronous Messaging?

 Asynchronous messaging involves a client that does not wait for a message from the server.
 An event is used to trigger a message from a server.
 So even if the client is down, the messaging will complete successfully.
 Asynchronous Messaging means that, it is a one way communication and the flow of communication is one way only.

 Well, if that is not yet easy to remember, read on..

 How to remember the difference between Synchronous and Asynchronous messages

 This is how I’ve come to remember the difference between synchronous and asynchronous messages:

-Synchronous: Synchronous starts with S. From S, it is possible is to go towards A or Z, which means two way communication.
+Synchronous: Synchronous starts with S. From S, it is possible is to go towards either A or Z, which means a two way communication.

 Advantages and Disadvantages of Synchronous vs Asynchronous Messaging

 There are some key advantages to asynchronous messaging.
 They enable flexibility and offer higher availability – There’s less pressure on the system to act on the information or immediately respond in some way.
 Also, one system being down does not impact the other system.
 For example, emails – you can send thousands of emails to your friend without her having to revert back to you.

 The drawbacks of asynchronous collaboration are that they can lack a sense of immediacy.
 There’s less immediate interaction.
 Think about doing a chat with your friend on an instant messenger or over phone – it isn’t a chat or a conversation unless your friend is replying back to you promptly.